sriniketana/DevConnect2016-MFP-NodeJS-Lab/README.md

-# IBM InterConnect 2016 Hello World Labs
+# IBM InterConnect 2016 @Dev Hello World Labs
-# Mobile App Development Using the IBM MobileFirst Platform Foundation Command Line Interface (MFP-CLI)
+# 6678 - Mobile App Development Using the IBM MobileFirst Platform Foundation Command Line Interface (MFP-CLI)

 This Lab you will build a Mobile Chat App that leverages the MFP Server and NodeJS using IBM Bluemix.